 Where is the light shone on the body?

-Light is shone directly on the forehead in most cases.
-This is because targeting the prefrontal cortex, a part of the brain located right behind the forehead, is believed to be effective for mood regulation and cognitive function.
+Light is usually directed at the forehead.
+This is because the prefrontal cortex, behind the forehead, is targeted.
+It's thought to help with mood and brain function.

 For how long each day and how many days a week?